Lyvelovt/envena/README.md

 • <b>Superuser rights (“root” or “administrator rights”), because the project uses a lower level of abstraction.</b>

 The possibilities expand significantly with an external Wi-Fi adapter that supports monitoring mode.
 Envena is a very powerful and flexible tool that allows you to create custom packets up to the Ethernet header.
 So far, the tool supports only 2 protocols, but the user can independently assemble packets of any protocol (so far, only stack Ethernet protocols.
 In the future, it is planned to create a graphical interface with a form for such collection of packages.
-The project supports a bunch of types of network testing, I can give you a couple of basic ones as an example:
+The project supports a bunch of types of network testing, I can give you a couple of basic ones as an example.:

 • ARP-spoofing